RiskoZoSlovenska/dotfiles/README.md

-# .riskorc
+# configs

+A private repo for holding various system configuration files for easy syncing between computers.
+Contains:
-Risko's custom RC file — contains various aliases, PATH additions and functions that I find useful and want to keep synchronized between computers.
-Designed to work in both Bash and Zsh (untested).
+* Risko's custom RC file — contains various aliases, PATH additions and functions that I find useful.
+Should work in both Bash and Zsh.
 Some functions expect non-default packages (such as `code` or `xclip`) to be installed.
+* Settings, bindings and theme for the `micro` editor
+* oh-my-zsh `headline` theme with custom settings applied
+* Backups of other configuration files, such as VS Code's `settings.json`.

 ## Installation

+Run `./install` to check and create symlinks at the destination directories.

-Clone the repo and copy/link the `.riskorc` file to `~/.riskorc`, and then add `. ~/.riskorc` to the main shell RC file.
+Add `. ~/.riskorc` to the main shell RC file.

 ## Docs

-Run `riskohelp` for help.
+Once `.riskorc` is installed, run `riskohelp` for help.